Tavares scores in third, Maple Leafs beat Hurricanes - TSN.ca

 Noesen’s power-play goal at 8:11 of the first period opened the scoring.
 It was his second of the season and second in four games.

+“We were in a good spot there,” Brind’Amour said.
+“We just didn’t lay the hammer down there and keep going.”

-Jarnkrok tied it with 1:30 to play in the second with his third.
-He sent the puck into the net on a wrist shot for his third goal of the season.
+Jarnkrok tied it with 1:30 to play in the second when he scored third goal of the season.

 SHOWING THE POWER